Alewinn-TerizKoming/FlaxVisualScriptingShowcase/Docs/README.md

 4- Not possible to mutualize nodes groups methods inside a common visual functions asset.

-5- For the rest, visual scripts have more or less the same limitations than conventional visual scripts (including Unreal's blueprint) ; you'll have to think about recompiling your scripts to be able to use your new functions/variables (normal workflow), in order to have them show inside the editor.
+...For the rest, Flax visual scripts have more or less the same limitations than conventional visual scripts (including Unreal's blueprint) ; you'll have to think about recompiling your scripts to be able to use your new functions/variables (normal workflow), in order to have them show inside the editor.
 Again this point is a "normal" workflow for a lot of decent visual script editors in the market.